maxalencar/java-spring-cloud-webflux-file-uploader/README.md

 Run the project and verify it's working
 Now, you are ready to run CS Event Uploader with the following command.

-1. Inside the discover-service folder run the code below:
+1. Inside the discovery-service folder run the code below:

 	gradle bootRun